Tangle-tree duality in infinite graphs: Refining inessential stars

-\begin{proof} This is witnessed by the trivial paths $P_x$ in $A \cap B$ and a set $U$ consisting of $\ell$ vertices that lie in pairwise distinct tight components of $G-X$ contained in $G[A\setminus B]$. \end{proof}
+\begin{proof} This is witnessed by the trivial paths $P_x$ in $A \cap B$ and a set $U$ consisting of $\ell$ vertices that lie in pairwise distinct tight components of $G-X$ contained in $G[A\setminus B]$ (cf.\ \cref{subfig:EllRobust:CritVS}). \end{proof}

-The definition of left-$\ell$-robust is tailored to the proof of \cref{main:TTDInfGraphs}: `left-$\ell$-robust' is defined precisely so that we can prove \cref{lem:ReflemForInfGraphsInessStars} below, and, at the same time, show that there exists a \td\ $(T, \cV)$ as described above whose `relevant' edges all induce left-$\ell$-robust separations (see \cref{thm:StartingTD}), and whose nodes are thus eligible for the application of \cref{lem:ReflemForInfGraphsInessStars}.
+The definition of `$\ell$-robust on the small side' is tailored to the proof of \cref{main:TTDInfGraphs}: `$\ell$-robust on the small side' is defined precisely so that we can prove \cref{lem:ReflemForInfGraphsInessStars} below, and, at the same time, show that there exists a \td\ $(T, \cV)$ as described above whose `relevant' edges all induce separations that are $\ell$-robust on the small side (see \cref{thm:StartingTD}), and whose nodes are thus eligible for the application of \cref{lem:ReflemForInfGraphsInessStars}.

-A set $\cF$ of stars in $\vS_{\aleph_0}(G)$ is \emph{$m$-bounded} for some $m \in \N$ if $\abs{\interior(\rho)} \leq m$ for all~$\rho \in \cF$.
-It is \emph{finitely bounded} if it is $m$-bounded for some $m \in \N$.
+A set $\cF$ of stars in $\vS_{\aleph_0}$ is \defn{$m$-bounded} for some $m \in \N$ if $\abs{\interior(\rho)} \leq m$ for all~$\rho \in \cF$.
+It is \defn{finitely bounded} if it is $m$-bounded for some $m \in \N$.
 The main result of this section then reads as follows: